Decentralized-Pictures/T4L3NT/.gitlab/issue_templates/issues.md

 Whenever possible, provide the smallest amount of code needed to produce the bug dependably.
 If you cannot reproduce the bug, we likely will not be able to either.

-If you had a problem while trying to build Tezos from source, please include the output of `opam list -i` and any error messages that you saw while building.
+If you had a problem while trying to build T4L3NT from source, please include the output of `opam list -i` and any error messages that you saw while building.
 If you ran a second command which fixed the problem, provide us with the error you saw initially in addition to telling us how you fixed the bug.

 ### History mode